SiiNerGia/ProjectReplays/README.md

 # Project Replays
-A MERN stack web application for managing fight games replays hosted in YouTube.
+A MERN stack web application for managing fighting games replays hosted in YouTube.

 ## How to run the application